Admission Requirements and Procedures

 Admission Requirements

+My-Le’s Beauty College does not admit students from other countries nor do we vouch for student status or provide visa services.
 Our institution instruction and learning materials will be in English.
 Enrollees are admitted as regular students under the following criteria:

 1. An applicant must provide U.S. government issued I.D.
-Card (e.g. Driver’s License, state Identification Card, Passport, Resident Alien, Military I.D.) and valid Social Security Card.
+Card (e.g. Driver’s License, State Identification Card, Passport, Resident Alien, Military I.D.) and valid Social Security Card.

-2. Take and pass school admission examination with score of 70% or higher.
+1. Take and pass school admission examination with score of 70% or higher.

-5. Ability-to-Benefit (ATB) students can no longer become eligible for federal financial aid.
-However, students who were enrolled in an eligible educational program of study before July 1, 2012 may continue to be considered Title IV eligible under the ATB test. {Federal Student Aid Handbook 2012-2013, Volume 1 Student Eligibility, Chapter 1, Page 8).
+Ability-to-Benefit (ATB) students can no longer become eligible for federal financial aid.
+However, students who were enrolled in an eligible program at any Title IV institution prior July 1, 2012 may continue to establish Title IV eligibility under the ATB test.

 Admission Procedures